phonchi/Computational-CryoEM/README.md

 ## Pixel size
 For the format defined in RELION, the actual pixel size is calculated as `rlnDetectorPixelSize * 10000 / rlnMagnification`.
-In Relion 3.1 it has been replaced with rlnImagePixelSize.
+In Relion 3.1 it has been replaced with `rlnImagePixelSize`.

 ## FSC calculation